Pvt. Walter Lenard Tucker

 January 29, 1921, in the town of Carbon in

 Eastland County, Texas.
-He was one of six
+He was one of

-outside of Carbon and attended school in both
+Carbon.
+He attended school in both Carbon

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.
 From here, the men first traveled to Hawaii and then Guam.
 The battalion arrived in the Philippines on Thanksgiving Day.
 Two weeks later, just ten hours after the attack on Pearl Harbor, Walter witnessed the Japanese bombing of Clark Field.

 During the battle to slow the Japanese conquest of the Philippine Islands, Walter worked as a truck driver supplying the men of the 192nd Tank Battalion with ammunition and fuel.
 Other men that he worked with were Pvt.
 Alex Gorr of Company B, Pvt.
 Joe Trilicik and Pvt.
-William Peavler both of Headquarters Company.
+William Peavler, all of Headquarters Company.
 As a truck driver, Walter carried ammunition and gasoline to the tanks while dodging bombs from Japanese planes.
 Walter performed this duty for four months.

-HQ Company boarded trucks and drove to Mariveles.
+HQ Company finally boarded its trucks and drove to just outside of Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
-As they sat, Walter and the other POWs noticed a line of Japanese soldiers forming across from them.
+As they sat, they noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-The POWs were ordered to move by the Japanese.
-Walter and the other men had no idea that they had started what became known as the death march.
-During the march he received no water and little food.
-He saw soldiers, desperate for water, shot because they attempted to get water from artesian wells alongside the road.
-At San Fernando, he was put into a small wooden boxcar and taken to Capas.
-The POWs were packed into the cars so tightly that those who died remained standing.
-He and the other POWs disembarked from the cars at Capas and walked the last few miles to Camp O' Donnell
+The POWs were ordered to move by the Japanese and had no idea that they had started what became known as the death march.
+During the march they received no water and little food.
+Walter saw soldiers, desperate for water, shot because they attempted to get water from artesian wells that flowed over the road.
+It took the members of HQ Company eleven days to complete the march.

 Unlike the Americans, the Japanese had no plans on using construction equipment.
 Instead, they intended the POWs to do the work with picks, shovels, and wheel barrows.
 The first POWs arrived at Pasay in August 1942.
-The work was easy until the extension reached the hills.
-When the extension reached the hills, some of which were 80 feet high, the POWs flattened them by hand.
+The work was easy until the extension reached the hills which were 80 feet high The POWs flattened them by hand and moved the dirt with wheel barrows.
 The Japanese replaced the wheel barrows with mining cars that two POWs pushed to the swamp and dumped as land-fill.
 As the work became harder and the POWs weaker, less work got done.

-At six A.M., the POWs had reveille and "bongo," or count, at 6:15 in detachments of 100 men.
+A normal day for the POWs started at six A.M., the POWs had reveille and "bongo," or count, at 6:15 in detachments of 100 men.
 After this came breakfast which was a fish soup with rice.
 After breakfast, there was a second count of all POWs, which included both healthy and sick, before the POWs marched a mile and half to the airfield.

 After arriving at the airfield, they were counted again.
 They went to a tool shed and received their tools; once again they were counted.
-At the end of the work day, the POWs were counted again.
-When they arrived back at the school, they were counted again.
-Then, they would rush to the showers, since there only six showers and toilets for over 500 POWs.
-They were fed dinner, another meal of fish and rice and than counted one final time.
+At the end of the work day, the POWs were counted again before returning to the school, where they were counted again.
+After being counted, they rushed to the showers, since there only six showers and toilets for over 500 POWs.
+They were fed dinner, which was another meal of fish and rice, and were counted one final time.
 Lights were turned out at 9:00 P.M.

 Walter had no clothing but a Japanese supplied G-string and a straw hat to protect him from the sun.
 The shoes given to the POWs would disintegrate within weeks of receiving them.
 Daily, he and the other POWs were marched through the town of Pasay to work and from work.
 Walter spent 28 months on this detail.

 The brutality shown to the POWs was severe.
 The first Japanese commander of the camp, a Lt.
 Moto, was called the "White Angel" because he wore a spotless naval uniform.
 He was commander of the camp for slightly over thirteen months.
 One day a POW collapsed while working on the runway.
 Moto was told about the man and came out and ordered him to get up.
-When he couldn't four other Americans were made to carry the man back to the Pasay School.
+When he couldn't get up, four other Americans were made to carry the man back to the school.

 At the school, the Japanese guards gave the man a shower and straightened his clothes as much as possible.
-The other Americans were ordered to the school.
+The other Americans on the detail were ordered to the school.
 As they stood there, the White Angel ordered an American captain to follow him behind the school.
 The POW was marched behind the school and the other Americans heard two shots.
 The American officer told the men that the POW had said, "Tell them I went down smiling."
-There, the White Angel shot the POW as the man smiled at him.
+The White Angel shot the POW as the man smiled at him.
 As the man lay on the ground, he shot him a second time.
-The American captain told the other Americans what had happened.
-The White Angel told them that this was what going to happen to anyone who would not work for the Japanese Empire.
+The White Angel told the POWs that this was what was going to happen to anyone who would not work for the Japanese Empire.

 The second commanding officer of the detail was known as "the Wolf."
 He was a civilian who wore a Japanese Naval Uniform.
 Each morning, he would come to the POW barracks and select those POWs who looked the sickest and made them line up.
-The men were made to put one leg on each side of a trench and then do 50 push-ups.
+The men were made to put one leg on each side of a trench and do 50 push-ups.
 If a man's arms gave out and he touched the ground, he was beaten with pick handles.

-On another occasion a POW collapsed on the runway.
+On another occasion a POW collapsed on the runway while working.
 The Wolf had the man taken back to the barracks.
 When the Wolf came to the barracks that evening and the man was still unconscious, he banged the man's head into the concrete floor and kicked him in the head.
 He then took the man to the shower and drowned him in the basin.

-A third POW who had tried to walk away from the detail told the guards to shoot him, the guards took him back to the Pasay School and strung him up by his thumbs outside the doorway and placed a bottle of beer and sandwich in front of him.
+A third POW who had tried to walk away from the detail told the guards to shoot him, the guards took him back to the school and strung him up by his thumbs, outside the doorway of the school, and placed a bottle of beer and sandwich in front of him.
 He was dead by evening.

 The remains of the POWs who had died on the detail were brought to Bilibid Prison in boxes.
 The Japanese had death certificates, with the causes of death and signed by an American doctor, sent with the boxes.
 The Americans from the detail, who accompanied the boxes, would not tell the POWs at Bilibid what had happened.
-It was only when the sick, from the detail, began to arrive at Bilibid did they learn what the detail was like.
-These men were sent to Bilibid to die since it would look better when it was reported to the International Red Cross.
+It was only when the sick, from the detail, began to arrive at Bilibid did the POWs there learn what the detail was like.
+The POWs from the detail were sent to Bilibid to die since it would look better when it was reported to the International Red Cross.

 At 3:00 A.M. on July 26th, the convoy ran into a American submarine wolf pack amde up of the submarines U.S.S.
 Crevale, the U.S.S.
 Angler, and the U.S.S.
 Flasher.
 The Otari Yama Maru was hit by torpedoes from the U.S.S.
 Crevale.
-Since the hatch covers were not on the holds, the POWs saw the flames from the explosion shoot over the holds.
+Since the hatch covers were not on the holds, the POWs saw the flames, from the explosion, shoot over the holds.
 The remaining ships arrived at Takao, Formosa, at 8:00 A.M., July 28th.

 Walter and the other POW's knew how the war was going because the Japanese interpreter would give them the news.
 They also began to see American B-29s in the sky above the camp.

 On July 30th, B-29s bombed Miyazu.
 Since their bombing run went over the camp, two POWs were killed in the raid.
-Two weeks later the planes returned and bombed the town all night half way through the next day.
+Two weeks later the planes returned and bombed the town all night and half way through the next day.
 A short time later, many of the POWs witnessed the atomic bomb that was dropped on Nagasaki.

-Walter remained in the military and transferred to the United States Air Force.
-He served in Spain and at various bases in the U. S. After twenty years in the military, he retired at Minot Air Force Base in North Dakota.
-He married, Yvonne McKinnon.
-After several years in North Dakota, they moved to Eastland, Texas.
-His second wife passed away in 1976.
-Walter next married Ida Lou Putnam, who also passed away.
-He next married Lavern Savage in 1999.
+Walter remained in the military and transferred to the U.S. Air Force, on January 26, 1946, and served on bases in Spain and the United States.
+After twenty years in the military, he retired at Minot Air Force Base in North Dakota.